susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 # Section 4 Advanced Features

-**Note**: Lessons that are not included are practice exercises.

 ## Lesson 35 Rebasing

 Rebasing is a way to simplify history, reorganizing/rewriting your history as if you branched later, such as on the last commit of the branch.

-Rebase accomplishes the same thing as a merge but the history of a merge is more complicated.
+Rebasing accomplishes the same thing as merging, but the history of a merge is more complicated.

 As a writer, you are unlikely to rebase.

 ## Lesson 36 Handling Problems

-* If you can't perform an action (push, pull, etc), try to figure out why.
-* Note that Git does not have an undo command other than reverting to another version.
-* No trash folder either so things are permanently gone.
+If you can't perform an action (push, pull, etc.), try to figure out why.
+Note that Git does not have an undo command other than reverting to another version.
+Git does not have a trash folder either so things are permanently gone.

 ### Revert to Last Working Version
 1. Copy your changed files to a folder outside the repo.
-2. Revert your changes to the version where Git works again.
+2. Revert your changes to the version where Git works.
 3. Manually merge (cut/paste) the changes from folder outside the repo into the folder inside the repo.

 ### Revert to Unstaged Changes